- This Key field lets you assign a unique key to a header.

 - To delete any key, click the Delete icon on the right.

-- On the click of the Delete icon, a confirmation pop-up will appear.
+- Upon clicking the Delete icon, a confirmation pop-up will appear.

 - Click Yes to delete the key.